 Fentanyl, the most widely used synthetic opioid in the medical field, has been spreading to the streets mixed with other illegal drugs like heroin and cocaine.
 Fentanyl is roughly 40-50 times more potent than heroin and is highly addictive.
 All it takes is a dose of fentanyl the size of three grains of sand to kill.
-Consequently, the number of fentanyl-related deaths across North America is rising sharply, especially in OH, MI and PA.
-It is important to know the signs and symptoms of fentanyl abuse and addiction in order to help prevent more deaths.
+Consequently, the number of fentanyl-related deaths across North America is rising sharply, especially in FL, OH, MI and PA.
+At Ambrosia Treatment Center in West Palm Beach, FL, we believe it’s important to know the signs and symptoms of fentanyl abuse and addiction in order to help prevent more deaths.

 Apache, China Girl, China White, Dance Fever, Goodfella, Jackpot, Murder 8, TNT, Tango & Cash